 The IHT liability will arise when the second partner dies…

-So, it may be effective to pass some of your estate to your children and grandchildren - up to the Nil Rate Band, or by using a trust - rather than simply transferring everything to the surviving spouse.
+So, it may be effective to pass some of your estate to your children and grandchildren - up to the Nil Rate Band (the amount you can leave tax-free), or by using a trust - rather than simply transferring everything to the surviving spouse.

 2. Annual exemption

 Each tax year, you can give away some money or possessions free of Inheritance Tax.
 How much is tax free depends on which allowances you use.